Evolution-for-Everyone/bioinformatics-for-everyone/README.md

 Welcome to Bioinformatics for Everyone, an outreach project to make bioinformatics more accessible to students and scientists across the world! <br>

-🦋 We offer free workshops in universities across the world! <br>
+🦋 We offer free workshops in universities! <br>
 _if you are interested in having a workshop at your university, please reach out at leticiamagpali@dal.ca <br>_

 🦋 You can also learn by yourself right here! <br>